-We found no studies of the diagnostic test performance characteristics of digital breast tomosynthesis among women with dense breasts.
+We found no studies of the test performance characteristics of DBT among women with dense breasts.

 Key Question 3.
-When Performed After a Negative Screening Mammogram in Women Found to Have Dense Breasts, What Is the Effectiveness of Adjunctive Screening With Breast Ultrasound, MRI, or Breast Tomosynthesis on Proximate Clinical Outcomes, Including Cancer Detection Rates, DCIS Detection Rates, Stage at Diagnosis, Recall Rates, Biopsy Rates, and Interval Cancer Rates?
+When Performed After a Negative Screening Mammogram in Women Found to Have Dense Breasts, What Is the Effectiveness of Supplemental Screening With Breast Ultrasound, MRI, or DBT on Proximate Clinical Outcomes, Including Cancer Detection Rates, DCIS Detection Rates, Stage at Diagnosis, Recall Rates, Biopsy Rates, and Interval Cancer Rates?

-We found no RCTs comparing any clinical outcomes with and without adjunctive screening.
-We tended toward broad inclusion of observational studies reporting on clinical outcomes of adjunctive screening women with dense breasts to identify as much information as possible, and considered studies reporting breast density based on the BI-RADS density system, Wolf classification (>50% density) or selecting women described as having heterogeneously or extremely dense breasts (Tables 5-8).
-We identified ten studies of HHUS^{62-66, 70-74} (two goodquality^{62, 63}), two fair-quality study of ABUS,^{67, 68} three good-quality studies of MRI,^{25, 62, 69} and four fair-quality studies of digital breast tomosynthesis.75-78 Many studies selected women at higher risk for breast cancer due to risk factors other than increased breast density, such as BRCA 1/2 mutation carriage or personal history of breast cancer.
+We found no RCTs comparing any clinical outcomes with and without supplemental screening.
+We tended toward broad inclusion of observational studies reporting on clinical outcomes of supplemental screening women with dense breasts to identify as much information as possible, and considered studies reporting breast density based on the BI-RADS density system, Wolf classification (>50% density) or selecting women described as having heterogeneously or extremely dense breasts (Tables 5-8).
+We identified ten studies of HHUS^{61-65, 69-73} (two goodquality^{61, 62}), three fair-quality studies of ABUS,^{57, 66, 67, 74} three good-quality studies of MRI,^{23, 61, 68} and four fair-quality studies of DBT.75-78 Many studies selected women at higher risk for breast cancer due to risk factors other than increased breast density, such as BRCA 1/2 mutation carriage or personal history of breast cancer.
 We included studies if we were able to abstract a subgroup with dense breasts on mammography or if factors conferring very high risk for breast cancer were not highly prevalent.
-In the case of two good-quality studies,^{25, 62} the authors provided us unpublished data on the study subgroup with dense breasts and excluded women at high risk due to BRCA 1/2 mutations, history of chest wall irradiation, or a personal history of breast cancer.
-Most studies reported descriptively on incremental impacts on outcomes after adjunctive testing among a cohort of women with dense breasts who had recent negative mammography.
-Two studies of HHUS,^{62, 63} one study of ABUS,67 three studies of MRI^{25, 62, 69} and one of digital breast tomosynthesis78 compared proximate outcomes from mammography to outcomes in the same group with adjunctive testing.
-One fair-quality study of ABUS68 and three fair-quality studies of tomosynthesis75-77 compared proximate outcomes among two groups of women, one undergoing mammography and another undergoing mammography as well as adjunctive testing.
+In the case of two good-quality studies,^{23, 61} the authors provided us unpublished data on the study subgroup with dense breasts and excluded women at high risk due to BRCA 1/2 mutations, history of chest wall irradiation, or a personal history of breast cancer.
+Most studies reported descriptively on incremental impacts on outcomes after supplemental testing among a cohort of women with dense breasts who had recent negative mammography.
+Two studies of HHUS,^{61, 62} two studies of ABUS,^{66, 74} three studies of MRI^{23, 61, 68} and one of DBT78 compared proximate outcomes from mammography to outcomes in the same group with supplemental testing.
+One fair-quality study of ABUS67 and three fair-quality studies of DBT compared proximate outcomes among two groups of women, one undergoing mammography and another undergoing mammography as well as supplemental testing.
 Only one of these studies adjusted for differences between the groups.75